 Every guitarist likely knows a tonewood purist or two.
 And with the guitar world full of often-conflicting opinions, it can be difficult to determine which electric guitar tonewoods offer the sound that’s right for you.
 It may be helpful to realize that choosing a body wood for an electric guitar isn’t an exact science–you may find that you actually prefer the tonal qualities of a “lesser” wood to those of wood with a better reputation.

-Ultimately, it's best to let your ear be your guide--the best tonewood is the one that sounds right to you.
-In this article, we'll take you through some of the commonly used tonewoods for electric guitars.
+Ultimately, it’s best to let your ear be your guide–the best tonewood is the one that sounds right to you.
+This article will take you through some of the commonly used tonewoods for electric guitars.

 Electric Guitar Tonewoods

 Since tonewood choice is somewhat subjective, we’ve included the woods in this list in no particular order.
 Please keep in mind that our list is far from exhaustive — many adventurous builders have crafted guitars out of almost every tonewood imaginable.